Yash12930/fine_tune_LLM/README.md

 * **Better Formatting and Style**: The fine-tuned model is better at generating clean, ready-to-use text.
 In **Test Case #10**, it produces a concise message, while the base model includes extra placeholders.

 The primary goal of fine-tuning—**task specialization**—was clearly achieved, leading to improved reliability and adapted style for the target use case.

-## ✨ Demo Screenshot
-Here is a screenshot of the Streamlit application in action.

 ## ✅ Deliverables Checklist